ker0olos/fable/README.md

   <img align="right" width="250" src="https://user-images.githubusercontent.com/52022280/215555794-c8e52906-99a5-485c-9cdd-8961e168f587.gif" alt="Animated Pulls">
 </i>

-Fable is a free, open-source _anime_[^1] gacha bot — a simple, powerful Mudae alternative.
+Fable is a free, open-source gacha[^1] bot — a simple, powerful Mudae alternative.
 Like Mudae, you can pull anime characters.
-Unlike Mudae, there's no premiums, and no pay-to-win bullshit.
+Unlike Mudae, there are no premiums and no pay-to-win bullshit.

 There's a intuitive system to manage and customize the characters in your servers, you can add community-made packs that are full of new characters with a